 Processing Your Objection

-Before we review your objection, the objections officer handling your file will contact you (or your representative) to:
+Before we review your objection, the tax dispute processing officer handling your file will contact you (or your representative) to:

 - reexamine a notice of assessment or determination issued by another person or team to ensure impartiality;

 - give you the opportunity to be heard and to discuss your file;

 - inform you of our decision as quickly as possible;